-Many Federal and State contracting officers have strict training requirements, but these requirements may not always flow down to the local grantee or subrecipient level.
-Many of the grantee's expenditures go through this process, making it a high-risk area requiring competent and ethical staff that performs at a high level.
-3
+Federal and State contracting officers have strict training requirements, but these requirements generally do not flow down to the PHA level.
+So much of the PHA's expenditures flow through this process, that it is a high-risk area, and requires competent and ethical staff to perform at a high level.